rizinorg/rizin/README.md

 ## Scripting

-We provide a way to interact with Rizin from Python, Haskell, OCaml, Ruby, Rust and Go languages through [rzpipe](https://github.com/rizinorg/rz-pipe).
+We provide a way to interact with Rizin from Python, Haskell, OCaml, Ruby, Rust, and Go languages through [rzpipe](https://github.com/rizinorg/rz-pipe).
 Other languages although not currently supported could be easily added.

 # Community